-The ELFT bus took London by surprise at the Pride Parade in London on the weekend of 6 July, and also Black Pride by holding a stall in Haggerston park on 7 July 2019.
+The ELFT bus took London by storm at the Pride Parade on 6 July.
+Staff also supported a Black Pride event hosting an information stall in Haggerston Park on 7 July 2019.

 The two LGBTQ+ Network Leads, Fiona Lord and Rachael Levett were committed to make this event memorable.